Home Page Papers by Peirce Peirce-Related Papers |

 A strong claim is made regarding human identity being practical identity (practical identity being understood here as the singular shape acquired by a human being in the complex course of its practical involvements, its participation in the array of practices in and through which such a being carries out its life).
 An equally strong claim is made regarding the upshot of Peirce's decisive movement beyond Kant's transcendental project: this movement unquestionably drives toward a compelling account of human agency.

-In his maturity, Charles Peirce came to characterize his cosmology as, in part, "a Schelling fashioned idealism" (CP 6.102).1 At this same /174/ time, he confessed: "My philosophy resuscitates Hegel, though in a strange costume" (CP 1.42).
+I. Introduction In his maturity, Charles Peirce came to characterize his cosmology as, in part, "a Schelling fashioned idealism" (CP 6.102).1 At this same /174/ time, he confessed: "My philosophy resuscitates Hegel, though in a strange costume" (CP 1.42).
 But these were thinkers to whom the complex development of his philosophical reflections led him, not the ones from which he set out.
 In "Philosophical Conceptions and Practical Results" (1898), William James (after suggesting, in reference to "the English-speaking philosophers," "Mr. Peirce has only expressed in the form of an explicit maxim what their sense for reality led them all instinctively to do" [268]) asserted: "The true line of philosophic progress lies . . . not so much through Kant as round him to the point where we now stand" (269).
 But where James stood at that moment was due to the influence of Peirce and, in turn, where Peirce stood as a young philosopher engaged in the spirited exchanges of the "Metaphysical Club" was due to having worked through, rather than going around, Kant.
 As a mature thinker, Peirce would still insist: The Kantian "has only to abjure from the bottom of his heart the proposition that a thing-in-itself can, however indirectly, be conceived; and then correct the details of Kant's philosophy accordingly, and he will find himself to have become a Critical Common-sensist" (CP 5.452).2 For the youthful Peirce, however, no philosopher was more influential than the one whom he called "the King of modern philosophy" (CP 1.369).

-3 It is, consequently, only appropriate that expositors of Peirce have stressed both his youthful enthusiasm for this German predecessor and the enduring imprint of this early influence.
+Peirce unhesitantly acknowledged his indebtedness to Immanuel Kant.3 It is, consequently, only appropriate that expositors of Peirce have stressed both his youthful enthusiasm for this German predecessor and the enduring imprint of this early influence.
 Even so, Peirce's relationship to Kant is more complex than most interpreters of this pragmatist seem to appreciate,4 not least of all because the most important respects in which Peirce appropriates Kant's critical philosophy are not fully identified by Peirce.5 The aim of my paper is to explore a crucial respect in which Peirce's mature pragmatism carries forward, though in a more consistently experimental manner, the central impulse of Kant's critical project.
 The manner in which Peirce's pragmatism carries forward Kant's project is, however, also the means by which we can mark the eventually unbridgeable gulf between Peirce's experimental approach and Kant's transcendental procedure.
 In any event, this respect concerns nothing less than the reflexive stance at the heart of the Kantian project, a stance no less obvious in the inaugural volume of Kant's critical project (the work Peirce insisted upon calling the Critic of Pure Reason) than in his critique of "practical" (or moral) philosophy.
 Kant's philosophy merits the adjective critical largely by virtue of the systematic manner in which he takes a reflexive stance toward epistemic, ethical, and aesthetic judgments.6 In brief, his critical philosophy is critical mainly by virtue of this stance.

 Christine Korsgaard is a contemporary philosopher deeply influenced by Kant who carefully argues for the reflexive stance as the least problematic source of our most truly authoritative norms.
 In The Sources of Normatively, she makes a painstaking case for what she calls "reflective endorsement," presenting such endorsement as the most effective way in which rational agents can resolve normative conflicts of various kinds.
 She sharply contrasts this /175/ position with normative (or axiological) realism, the view that norms are grounded in features of the world existing independently of the exercise of our rationality.
 Moreover, Korsgaard takes "reflective endorsement" in its most viable form to be broadly Kantian.
-This position in this form (in contrast to its Humean variant) grants an "authority to reflection" in reference to our passions, emotions, sentiments, dispositions, and temperaments.
+This position in this form (in contrast to its Humean variant) grants an "authority to reflection" in reference to our passions, emotions, sentiments, dispositions, and temperaments.7

 The authority of reflection, as defended by Korsgaard, is helpful in enabling us to grasp Peirce's distinctive approach to the constitutive entanglement of rational agents in normative conflicts (to be rational is to be caught up in these conflicts).
 In other words, Korsgaard presents a portrait of Kant useful for any interpreter of Peirce, especially any interpreter who is concerned to identify what the mature Peirce owes to the Kantian project.
 I will, accordingly, use her depiction of Kant as an aid in crafting my own portrait of Peirce.

-8 and sentimentalism.
+My immediate aim is to attain a firmer grasp of Peircean pragmatism, especially in conjunction with the interwoven topics of rational agency and normative conflicts.
+My ultimate objective is, however, is to sketch (however quickly and thus roughly) a convincing portrait of rational agency.
+Such a portrait must, following the lead of Peirce, make more central than does Kant, even on Korsgaard's interpretation, the insights of realism8 and sentimentalism.
 Above all else, anyone articulating such an account must highlight the constitutive role of certain human sentiments (the "logical sentiments" of faith, hope, and love being dramatic examples of this) in such cognitive endeavors as experimental investigation, moral deliberation, and political debate.
 The reason for characterizing these sentiments as constitutive is because (as Peirce insists) they make up the substance of the self.
 In other words, we are constituted as recognizably human selves (or subjects), mainly, through the operations of legisigns of such sentiments and emotions (David Savan 1981, 323).9 Put yet otherwise, certain affective dispositions are constitutive of rational agency: apart from such dispositions, such agency is unintelligible (cf. Hookway 2000, chapter 9).
 This is so even if the manner in which the Kantian endorses or acknowledges the authority of reflection precludes the recognition (the re-cognition) of such constitutive sentiments.
 Indeed, Peirce diverges from Kant and his more orthodox followers precisely at this point.
 Reflective agents are for him not trans-empirical selves but practically identifiable, thus historically implicated, actors.
 That is, practical identity in a substantive sense is a matter from which such agents cannot actually distance themselves.
-The practical identity of experimental inquirers—the identity of those "flesh-and-blood" agents who carry out experiments, if only in imagination,10 and moreover who have deliberately formed their character through an identification with this practice of inquiry (see e.g., CP 5.411; also in EP 2: 331-32; CP 6.604)—is no purely formal identity, but a substantive affair.
+The practical identity of experimental inquirersthe identity of those "flesh-and-blood" agents who carry out experiments, if only in imagination,10 and moreover who have deliberately formed their character through an identification with this practice of inquiry (see e.g., CP 5.411; also in EP 2: 331-32; CP 6.604)is no purely formal identity, but a substantive affair.
 The punctual self of the Cartesian tradition, even in its disguised form as the transcendental subject of the Kantian project, is truly a ghost to be exorcised.
 The historically extended and implicated self of the pragmatist tradition is, /176/ despite its finitude and fallibility, capable of learning from experience.
 Indeed, such a self is capable of learning from experience because of its limitations and errors.
 Such a self learns through the acknowledgment of its finitude and the confession of its mistakes (confession here being itself a form of acknowledgment).11 The identity and individuality of such a self are illusory to a degree hardly ever acknowledged by this self,12 but they are sufficiently real to be not only an experientially identifiable locus of error and ignorance but also an experimentally animated form of intelligence or ingenuity.13 Since "science is not the whole of life" (CP 5.537), since the practical identity of the experimental inquirer is, even in the case of the most passionate, committed experimentalist, but a single facet of any human identity, the practical identity of even the most thoroughgoing experimentalist is rooted in and continuously sustained by its tangled involvements in an irreducibly plural array of historical practices.
 Human identity is practical identity, whereas practical identity is the singular shape acquired by a human being in the complex course of its practical involvements.

-14 Thus, Peirce's fallibilism is to be sharply distinguished from skepticism.
+II Not at present to know anything whatsoever, thus not to have learned anything from experience up to this point, is perhaps more intimately connected to not being able to learn anything in the future than we are likely to realize.
+In any event, not to know anything (actually to be a skeptic) would possibly be endurable if it did not underwrite (or appear to underwrite) the fate of being forever unable to come to know anything from this moment forward.
+Insofar as skepticism drives inquiry, it is healthy and beneficial; insofar as it undermines the hope of discovering what we do not yet know, it is diseased and debilitating.14 Thus, Peirce's fallibilism is to be sharply distinguished from skepticism.
 But his anti-skeptical stance does not imply the presumption of either possessing a demonstrative refutation of skepticism or a demonstrative proof of realism.15 Early on Peirce noted: "It has often been argued that absolute scepticism is self-contradictory; but this is a mistake" (W 2: 242; also in CP 5.318).
 Even if it were not a mistake, it would nonetheless be inefficacious: by such an argument, "it would be impossible to move such a man [as the absolute skeptic], for his scepticism consists in considering every argument and never deciding upon its validity."
 Whether or not such a person is willing to acknowledge their reliance upon inference, and beyond this, the implications of this reliance, however, "there are," in Peirce's judgment, "no such beings as absolute skeptics": "though there are inanimate objects without beliefs [not likely none without habits or dispositions], there may be no intelligent beings in that condition."
 Intelligence in this context implies inference (or illation)16 and, in turn, inference implies both the possession and formation of beliefs (understood pragmatically, i.e., understood as habits).
 The point is not to construct a knockdown argument but to frame a bottom-up acknowledgment in which finite, fallible, and arguably fallen17 agents secure the conditions in which they are alone able to learn from experience. /177/

-18 requires such agents to acknowledge not only who they are but also the concrete historical circumstances (thus, the specific normative conflicts) in which action, belief (or knowledge), forbearance, and much else become deeply problematic.
+In On Certainty and elsewhere, Ludwig Wittgenstein contends: "Knowledge is based in the end on acknowledgment" (#378).
+In different yet overlapping ways, Peirce and Wittgenstein address the normative conflicts and crises inevitably confronting rational agents by acknowledging that to which we as rational human agents are always already committed, because these factors are the ones in and through which we as human agents are formed and transformed, the very ones making such conflicts and crises so lacerating (cf. Joas 2001, chapters 7 & 8).
+More exactly, these authors challenge their readers and indeed themselves to acknowledge nothing less than this.
+In contrast to the transcendental subject endorsed by Kantian philosophy, however, the rational human agent acknowledged by Peirce and Wittgenstein is a historical actora somatic, social, and semiotic subject only identifiable in reference to an extended family of human practices and, as a consequence of involvement in such practices, a being equipped with recognizable human responses.
+Knowing how to act, or what to believe, or even what to forebear18 requires such agents to acknowledge not only who they are but also the concrete historical circumstances (thus, the specific normative conflicts) in which action, belief (or knowledge), forbearance, and much else become deeply problematic.
 Agents committed to such acknowledgment resist the temptation of taking a transcendental turn; they also fight against the impulse to secure indubitable foundations (cf. Korsgaard).
 The drive toward acknowledgment bids us to go back to the "rough ground" of human history where normative conflicts are inevitable but resolvable (to the extent that they are) in the only manner practically important (i.e., humanly significant) for human agents (Wittgenstein, Philosophical Investigations, I, #107; see also Scheman).
 The manner in which such conflicts are resolved is, more often than not, one encompassing a redescription of the terms by which such conflicts are identified and characterized, also a re-narration of various aspects of these normative conflicts.
 The Kantian form of reflective endorsement is, thus, radically transformed by Peirce into a pragmatist form of reflective acknowledgement (one manifesting at least a distant kinship with the Wittgensteinian form of reflective acknowledgement).

 Such acknowledgment is one with the ongoing, self-consciously historical task of owning up to the enabling constraints of human rationality.
 The authority of reflection, as it actually operates in the context of inquiry and other human practices, enforces a reflection on the guises of authority, not least of all the historically influential guise of transcendental reason.
 From Peirce's perspective, this is in truth a disguise, so thoroughly a disguise that experimental intelligence fails in this instance to recognize itself in its actual character.
 Peircean pragmatism is, hence, nothing less than the philosophical acknowledgement of experimental intelligence in its most radical implications.
-At the center of this acknowledgement, we encounter "an experimenter of flesh and blood"—that is, an embodied agent exemplifying experimental intelligence ("What Pragmatism Is" [1905], CP 5.424).
+At the center of this acknowledgement, we encounter "an experimenter of flesh and blood"that is, an embodied agent exemplifying experimental intelligence ("What Pragmatism Is" [1905], CP 5.424).
 This pragmatism is, at once, an attempt to carry forward the central impulse of /178/ Kant's critical project and a radical modification of that project.
 Unless interpreters of Peirce acknowledge this, they miss the significance of his pragmatism.
 In appreciating this significance, however, we are in the position to attain not only a deeper understanding of Peirce and his relationship to Kant but also a fuller comprehension of our rational agency.

-In The Sources of Normativity, Christine Korsgaard asserts:
+III In The Sources of Normativity, Christine Korsgaard asserts:

-In the end, she identifies the resource for offering a compelling account of the reflective stance with the source of such problems themselves (the source of the ineluctable normative conflicts with which human agents, especially in the modern epoch, are confronted), this (re)source being nothing other than our reflective nature.
+Normative concepts exist because human beings have normative problems.
+And we have normative problems because we are self-conscious rational animals, capable of reflection about what we ought to believe or to do.19 (p.
+46)In the end, she identifies the resource for offering a compelling account of the reflective stance with the source of such problems themselves (the source of the ineluctable normative conflicts with which human agents, especially in the modern epoch, are confronted), this (re)source being nothing other than our reflective nature.

 Korsgaard appropriately stresses, "the normative question is one that arises in the heat of action.
 It is as agents that we must do what we are obligated to do, and it is [also] as agents that we demand to know why" (91; emphasis added).
 This stress aligns her with not only Kant but also Peirce.
 Her very next step however signals her fundamental allegiance with Kant and her crucial difference from Peirce: "So it is not [as Hume and others argue it is] just our dispositions, but rather the particular motives and impulses that spring from them, that must seem to us to be normative" (ibid.).
 In fact, it turns out not to be our dispositions at all but a purely formal test devised and used by the rational will that provides (on Korsgaard's account) the ultimate source of our most truly authoritative norms.

 She concedes that the practical identity of human agents (since such agents are identifiable with the formal exercise of nothing other than their rational will) is, in one sense, empty.
 But she insists this identity is, in another sense, not at all empty.
 Practical identity is, on this account, formal (insofar as it abstracts from the contingent and determinate impulses, inclinations, and emotions of the agents in question) and, being formal, it is "in one sense empty" (103).
 But there is a self-conscious identification with a self-imposed law that allegedly saves practical identity from being completely empty.
 For Korsgaard emphatically asserts: "The reflective structure of human consciousness requires that you identify yourself with some law or principle which will govern your choices.
-It requires you to be a law to yourself" (103—104).
+It requires you to be a law to yourself" (103104).
 This self-imposed requirement is nothing less than "the source of normativity" (104).
-Moreover, the identity secured by this identification
+Moreover, the identity secured by this identification20 is somehow not an utterly empty conception of practical identity.

-21 Geuss pointedly remarks: "Korsgaard's project of recentering Kant around notions of identity seems to me to push him [Kant] toward a position in which it will be difficult for the Kantian to reply" to a line of criticism put forth by Friedrich Schlegel in the 1790s (192).
+In his criticism of Korsgaard on this topic, Raymond Geuss argues that the Kantian position being defended by Korsgaard requires a more robust conception /179/ of practical identity than either Kant or Korsgaard offer, or possibly could offer, within the limits of their projects.21 Geuss pointedly remarks: "Korsgaard's project of recentering Kant around notions of identity seems to me to push him [Kant] toward a position in which it will be difficult for the Kantian to reply" to a line of criticism put forth by Friedrich Schlegel in the 1790s (192).
 "Who I am" is far from exhausted by the self's capacity to identify with a universal law.
 Of greater salience here, the project of identifying with this capacity engenders an impulse toward dissociation.
 This impulse is so strong as to distance the self from the law.
 This distancing is enacted by the self.
 That is, the "I" consciously (in a sense, deliberately) "keeps the law distant from itself "treating it ironically" and "precisely not identifying with it."
 The unsettling implications of this for the Kantian conception of practical identity cannot be exaggerated.
 If Schlegel is correct, then my identity is far more the result of my capacity to dissociate myself from the law than that of my will to identify with the law.
 This identity is one with "my continuing ability to distance myself in thought and action from any general [or universal] law" (192), also presumably any other prior identification.

 The particulars of this criticism do not so much concern us as its general point regarding the systematic need to address the critical question of the practical identity of human agents.
-Peirce's pragmatic and thus naturalistic alternative to Kant's transcendental and (as I will suggest near the conclusion of this paper) Cartesian position involves acknowledging our practical identity in a more direct manner and also more robust form than anything found in either Kant or Korsgaard.
+Peirce's pragmatic and thus naturalistic alternative to Kant's transcendental and (as I will suggest near the conclusion of this paper) Cartesian position involves acknowledging our practical identity in a more direct manner and also more robust form than anything found in either Kant or Korsgaard.22

-The very attempt to highlight the connection between Kant and Peirce in the manner I have suggested, however, seems to be ruled out by straightforward textual evidence, especially when this connection is taken to concern the reflexive stance of practical reason in the distinctively Kantian sense.
+IV The very attempt to highlight the connection between Kant and Peirce in the manner I have suggested, however, seems to be ruled out by straightforward textual evidence, especially when this connection is taken to concern the reflexive stance of practical reason in the distinctively Kantian sense.
 Indeed, there are passages in Peirce where he appears to be utterly at odds with the reflexive stance at the heart of Kant's critical philosophy.
 Perhaps the most famous of these, one bearing directly upon the distinctive employment of human reason wherein the reflexive turn is most dramatically present ("practical" or ethical reason), is a text in which Peirce appears to identify moral conduct with unreflective conformity to traditional morality:

 To be a moral man is to obey the traditional maxims of your community without hesitation or discussion.
-Hence, ethics, which is reasoning out an explanation of morality, is—I will not say immoral, [for] that would be going too far—composed of the very substance of immorality (CP 1.666; emphasis added).
+Hence, ethics, which is reasoning out an explanation of morality, isI will not say immoral, [for] that would be going too farcomposed of the very substance of immorality (CP 1.666; emphasis added).This text is to be found in the first lecture ("Philosophy & the Conduct of Life") in a series entitled "Detached Ideas on Vitally Important Topics." /180/

 The background to this series of lectures is helpful in appreciating the degree to which Peirce is being hyperbolic and ironic at pivotal points in the entire series, but especially in the inaugural lecture.
 In an attempt to advise Peirce about what would be most appropriate for the series James was trying to arrange for his friend, James wrote:

 I am sorry you are sticking so to formal logic.
 I know our graduate school here, and so does Royce, and we both agree that there are only three men who could possibly follow your graphs and [logic of] relatives.
-Are not such highly abstract and mathematically conceived things to be read rather than heard; and ought you not, at the cost of originality, remembering that a lecture must succeed as such, to give a very minimum of formal logic and get on to metaphysics, psychology and cosmogony almost immediately?(Perry, II, 418).
+Are not such highly abstract and mathematically conceived things to be read rather than heard; and ought you not, at the cost of originality, remembering that a lecture must succeed as such, to give a very minimum of formal logic and get on to metaphysics, psychology and cosmogony almost immediately?(Perry, II, 418).He went on to advise his slightly older friend:

-So James proposed to Peirce: "You are teeming with ideas, and the lectures need not by any means form a continuous whole.
+Now be a good boy and think a more popular plan out.
+I don't want the audience to dwindle to three or four, and I don't see how one can help that on the program you propose.
+I don't insist on an audience of more than fifteen or sixteen, but you ought certainly to aim at that, and that doesn't condemn you to be wishy-washy.So James proposed to Peirce: "You are teeming with ideas, and the lectures need not by any means form a continuous whole.
 Separate topics of a vitally important character would do perfectly well" (Perry, II, 419).
 In his private response, Peirce informed James: "My philosophy . . . is not an 'idea' with which I 'brim over'; it is serious research to which there is no royal road; and the part of it which is most closely connected with formal logic is by far the easiest and least intricate" (ibid.).
 Even so, he begrudgingly accepted the counsel of his friend: "I will begin again, and will endeavor to write out some of the 'ideas' with which I am supposed to be 'teeming' on separate topics of vital importance.'
-I feel I shall not do well, because in spite of myself I shall betray my sentiments about such 'ideas'; but being paid to do it, I will do it as well as I possibly can" (419—20).
+I feel I shall not do well, because in spite of myself I shall betray my sentiments about such 'ideas'; but being paid to do it, I will do it as well as I possibly can" (41920).
 In the public discourse, one of the places where Peirce betrayed just such sentiments is near the end of the first lecture:

-Among vitally important truths there is one which I verily believe—and which men of infinitely deeper insight than mine have believed—to be solely supremely important.
+Among vitally important truths there is one which I verily believeand which men of infinitely deeper insight than mine have believedto be solely supremely important.
 It is that vitally important facts are of all truths the veriest trifles.
-For the only vitally important matter is my concern, business, and duty—or yours.
-Now you and I—what are we?
+For the only vitally important matter is my concern, business, and dutyor yours.
+Now you and Iwhat are we?
 Mere cells of the social organism.
 Our deepest sentiment pronounces the verdict of our own insignificance.
-Psychological analysis shows that there is nothing which distinguishes my personal identity except my faults and my /181/ limitations—of if you please, my blind will, which it is my highest endeavor to annihilate [or overcome].
-(CP 1.673)23
+Psychological analysis shows that there is nothing which distinguishes my personal identity except my faults and my /181/ limitationsof if you please, my blind will, which it is my highest endeavor to annihilate [or overcome].
+(CP 1.673)23One of the most illuminating texts in Peirce's corpus for understanding how the annihilation of this will (the merely idiosyncratic will of the supposedly separate self) is to be accomplished is found in his review of Ernst Mach's The Science of Mechanics: A Critical & Historical Exposition of Its Principles (a review appearing in The Nation in 1893).
+Here he notes:

-From the Peircean perspective, then, the moral person is the deliberative agent, one who conscientiously engages in discussion and deliberation not about the foundations of morality but about the ethical dimensions inherent in actual circumstances.
+Having once surrendered to the power of nature, and having allowed the futile ego in some measure to dissolve [or be annihilated], man at once finds himself in synectic union with the circumambient non-ego, and partakes in its triumphs.
+On the simple condition of obedience to the laws of nature, he can satisfy many of his selfish desires; a further surrender will bring him the higher delight of realizing to some extent his ideas; and a still further surrender confers on him the function of cooperating with nature and the course of things to grow [or, at least, to assist in the growth of] new ideas and institutions.
+Almost anybody will admit there is truth in this; the question is [only] how fundamental that truth may be.
+(CN I, 188-89)24From the Peircean perspective, then, the moral person is the deliberative agent, one who conscientiously engages in discussion and deliberation not about the foundations of morality but about the ethical dimensions inherent in actual circumstances.
 In turn, a deliberative agent is one guided and goaded by various ideals having a decisive hold on the actual character of the agent in question.
 "Every man has," Peirce insists, "certain ideals of the general description of conduct that befits a rational animal in his particular station in life, what most accords with his total nature and relations" (CP 1.591).
 To abstract from this station and nature, these relations and entanglements, transforms our moral identity into a formal and, arguably, empty one.
 To dissociate our selves in some respect, for some purpose, from one or more facets of any of these is, however, not only legitimate but also (on occasion) imperative.

-25 Habit is, indeed, that which unites matter and mind, thus precluding an /182/ ontological dualism between absolutely separate modes of being.26 By virtue of the ideals inscribed and re-inscribed in the psyche, inclinations of self-approval and self-disgust are integrated into the conduct of human agents.
+V The hold of such ideals is the result of the way ideals ordinarily and properly establish their authority over the deliberations of agents.
+The way they do so involves nothing less than the constitution of agency: the incorporation of ideals, primarily in the form of more or less integrated habits, makes of the human organism a human agent.
+What Peirce means by the soul (psyche) is simply a natural being endowed with the remarkable capacity to acquire and lose habits, inherently "general determinations of conduct" (including affective and imaginative determinations, i.e., dispositions to feel in certain ways in certain circumstances and also to imagine along certain lines.25 Habit is, indeed, that which unites matter and mind, thus precluding an /182/ ontological dualism between absolutely separate modes of being.26 By virtue of the ideals inscribed and re-inscribed in the psyche, inclinations of self-approval and self-disgust are integrated into the conduct of human agents.
 Approval and disapproval tend not to be "mere idle praise or blame"; indeed, they almost certainly "will bear fruit in the future."
 For whether human agents are satisfied or dissatisfied with themselves, approving or disapproving of what they have actually done or even simply felt, becomes absorbed by their "nature" or psyche "like a sponge."27 Such absorption practically means that these agents will strive to do better in the future.

 Peirce identifies three "ways in which ideals usually recommend themselves and justly do so."
 First, "certain kinds of conduct, when the man contemplates them, have an esthetic quality.
 He thinks that conduct fine."
 Second, persons endeavor to make their ideals consistent with one another, inconsistency being odious to human beings since it is an impediment to the exercise of their agency.
-Third, individuals imagine what the consequences of fully carrying out what their ideals would be—and then question the esthetic quality of these imagined consequences (CP 1.591).
+Third, individuals imagine what the consequences of fully carrying out what their ideals would beand then question the esthetic quality of these imagined consequences (CP 1.591).

 The ideals actually animating agents have their roots in ones largely imbibed in the childhood of these agents.
 Even so, these ideals are gradually shaped to the personal nature and the reigning ideas in the social spheres of individual agents; this is accomplished more "by a continuous process of growth than by any distinct acts of thought."
-"Reflecting upon these ideals, he [the agent] is led," Peirce suggests, "to intend to make his own conduct conform at least to part of them—to that part in which he thoroughly believes" (CP 1.592).
+"Reflecting upon these ideals, he [the agent] is led," Peirce suggests, "to intend to make his own conduct conform at least to part of themto that part in which he thoroughly believes" (CP 1.592).
 But just as agents shape their conduct to accord with their ideals, they shape their ideals themselves to accord with their aesthetic susceptibility to the inherently admirable (or fine).
 In sum, the moral person is the truly deliberative agent and, in turn, deliberative agency encompasses a conscientiously cultivated sensibility: "If conduct is to be thoroughly deliberative, the ideal must be a habit of feeling which has grown up under the influence of [ordinarily] a [long] course of self-criticisms and of heterocriticisms."
-The deliberate formation of such affective habits—these habits being the shape in which ideals are maximally effective in deliberation—is an integral part of deliberative agency (CP 1.574).
+The deliberate formation of such affective habitsthese habits being the shape in which ideals are maximally effective in deliberationis an integral part of deliberative agency (CP 1.574).

-28 Or so Peirce proclaims near the conclusion of the lecture in which he in a hyperbolic and ironic manner says, "To be a moral man is to obey the traditional maxims of your community without hesitation or discussion" (CP 1.666).
+In the ongoing formation of such habits and the everyday exercise of our agency, the reflexive stance of human beings toward various dimensions of their actual lives is clearly in evidence.
+This stance depends not so much on universalizability as on generalizability and, moreover, on generalizability in the service of continuity.28 Or so Peirce proclaims near the conclusion of the lecture in which he in a hyperbolic and ironic manner says, "To be a moral man is to obey the traditional maxims of your community without hesitation or discussion" (CP 1.666).
 One's highest business is to recognize a higher business than one's own.
 The practical realization of this higher vocation generates "a generalized conception of duty which completes your personality by melting it into the neighboring parts of the universal cosmos" (emphasis /183/ added).
-Here we are at any rate confronted with "the supreme commandment of the Buddhisto-christian religion"—the commandment "to generalize, to complete the whole system even until continuity results and the distinct individuals weld together" (CP 1.673).
+Here we are at any rate confronted with "the supreme commandment of the Buddhisto-christian religion"the commandment "to generalize, to complete the whole system even until continuity results and the distinct individuals weld together" (CP 1.673).
 The reflexive stance at the heart of this deliberative process is, however, not primarily a cognitive accomplishment: "the very supreme commandment of sentiment is that man should generalize" and the work of such generalization manifests "what true reasoning consists in" (CP 1.673).
 But this commandment does not thereby "reinstate reasoning" or cognition as paramount.
 The reason is that the form of generalization in question "should come about, not merely in man's cognitions, which are but the superficial film of his being, but objectively in the deepest emotional springs of his life" (CP 1.673).29 An accurate understanding of this supreme commandment marks "duty at its proper finite figure" (CP 1.675; however, cf. CP 8.262).30 The accent on finitude is as critical as the emphasis on generalizability.

 A word specifically about pragmatism is in order here.
 According to Peirce's articulation of this doctrine, "the true meaning of any product of the intellect lies in whatever unitary determination it would impart to practical conduct under any and every conceivable circumstance, supposing such conduct to be guided by reflexion carried to an ultimate limit" (CP 6.490, emphasis added; cf. Hookway 302).
 In a letter to F. C. S. Schiller (September 10, 1906), Peirce explained: "By 'practical' I mean apt to affect conduct; and by conduct, voluntary action that is self-controlled, i.e., controlled by adequate deliberation" (CP 8.322).
 The meaning of practical in this context is whatever bears upon conduct (perhaps most of all, upon our comportment as participants in some identifiable human practice), insofar as conduct through deliberation is alterable.

-What could be more Kantian than, in one's effort to vindicate reason (cf. O'Neill), to establish the authority of reflection, stressing the limits of reason, indeed, the rather narrow bounds within which human rationality can operate effectively?
+VI What could be more Kantian than, in one's effort to vindicate reason (cf. O'Neill), to establish the authority of reflection, stressing the limits of reason, indeed, the rather narrow bounds within which human rationality can operate effectively?
 What also could be more Kantian than to underscore the link between rationality and reflexivity, in particular, the capacity of reason to restrain itself, to control its operations by appeal to norms and ideals themselves having won reflective endorsement?
 But what could be more Hegelian than to rescue such reflective endorsement from being an empty formalism by appealing to the actual, ongoing history in which the norms, ideals, and indeed motives for such endorsement have taken authoritative shape?
 Closely allied to this, what could be more Hegelian than to accord passion an eliminable and indeed central role in the constitution of reason itself?
 Also what could be more Hegelian than to acknowledge reflectively the paradox of autonomy, the extent to which mastery over the self involves a series of surrenders to what is other than the self?
 Since these surrenders to what is other than the self involve acts of identification with what is other, the /184/ achievement of autonomy involves, both at the outset and at every step along the way, the incorporation of others and thereby the transformation of the self.

 I am able to give laws to myself only to the extent that I give myself to others (even more radically, only to the extent that I am always already given over to others and, as a consequence of this, given to myself not only by others but also in terms inherited and authorized by these others).
 This is, at least, partly what I mean by the paradox of autonomy.
 The roots of autonomy are to be traced to heteronomy (Butler 1997, chapter I).
 Moreover, the dramatic crises in the lives and engagements of autonomous agents (including crises in engagements such as the historical life of an experimental community, i.e., an open-ended community of self-critical inquirers) are bound up with the fateful necessity of disowning parts of oneself and incorporating others in oneself (Maclntyre).
 Elsewhere I have gestured toward these crises as integral to dramas of self-correction (Colapietro 2004b).
 The fateful character of these decisive dramas (decisive above all because the actions and decisions of agents so significantly, so profoundly, define these agents and their engagements) is brought to light by recalling one of Hegel's guiding concerns.
 In the Preface to The Phenomenology of Spirit, Hegel asserts: "We learn by experience that we meant something other than we meant to mean; and this correction of our meaning compels our knowing to go back to the proposition [our formulation of what we meant to mean], and [to] understand it [this proposition] in some other way" (Miller trans., p.
 39).
 In brief experience compels us to go back to confront what we meant to mean in order that we can go forward.
-Such compulsion, felt as (to use one of Peirce's favored expressions in this regard) force majeure (see, e.g., CP 5.581), is exerted upon agents as a result of their exertions and conceptions.
+Such compulsion, felt as (to use one of Peirce's favored expressions in this regard) force majeure (see, e.g., CP 5.581), is exerted upon agents as a result of their exertions and conceptions.31 Existence "is not a form to be conceived, but a compulsive force to be experienced" (CN III, 37).

 Hegel offers pivotal insights into, and a vivid sketch, of the communal processes by which autonomous individuals come into self-possession, to the degree they ever do.
 Central in this sketch is his emphasis on the extent that in giving myself to what is other than me I am willing to be made other than myself The "I" emerges out of the "We."
 At critical junctures in its precarious development, the human self secures and solidifies its effective (or practical) identity by affective identifications with others in their otherness, who thereby become incorporated (principally in the form of habits) in the very constitution of the "I."

-32 In addition, the self precisely as an autonomous being is one who, in the very exercise of its autonomy, confronts the directives, challenges, and criticisms of others as though they provisionally have an authority comparable to anything issuing from the self (see, e.g., CP /185/ 5.378).
+The "I" as "I," i.e., as a form of agency distinguished by the degree to which its exercise involves reflexivity, is a social being whose reflexivity is inseparable from its sociality, moreover, one whose autonomy is intertwined with heteronomy.
+The self as a divided being is one who, in its status as self confronts itself as other.32 In addition, the self precisely as an autonomous being is one who, in the very exercise of its autonomy, confronts the directives, challenges, and criticisms of others as though they provisionally have an authority comparable to anything issuing from the self (see, e.g., CP /185/ 5.378).
 Autonomy on this account turns out to be a function of the incorporation and transformation of heteronomy.
 But the processes of incorporating and transforming laws felt by the self to be, in significant measure, externally imposed are ongoing: there is no point at which heteronomy is completely transcended.
 The continuous appeal to what is other than the self, including the self as other to itself, is a defining feature of Peircean autonomy.

 I am, however, confronted by an irony in my effort to forge a connection between Peirce and Hegel on just this point.
 For Peirce seems to have missed this facet of Hegel's account.
 He goes so far as to say: "Hegel is anxious not to allow any 'foreign considerations' to intervene in the struggle which ensues" between a conceptual framework and the phenomena with which that framework is concerned.
 Peirce endeavors to be fair to Hegel here, admitting "I cannot see that it would conflict with the spirit of the general method to allow suggestions from experience."
 But the suggestions from experience are permissible only to the extent they "would be inevitable"; and Peirce interprets this to mean, only to the extent they "would be within the grasp of the thought which for the moment occupies the theatre" presumably of consciousness (CP 2.32).
-Hegel's is, however, preoccupied with experience insofar as it reconfigures present thought—insofar as it forces us to acknowledge that "we meant something other than we meant to mean."
+Hegel's is, however, preoccupied with experience insofar as it reconfigures present thoughtinsofar as it forces us to acknowledge that "we meant something other than we meant to mean."
 Peirce himself seems begrudgingly to acknowledge this, but it is hard (if not impossible) to resist the conclusion that here Peirce is still at this point (1902) ambivalent toward Hegel.
 While granting along with Hegel an authority to the "history of thought" (CP 2.32), Peirce feels inclined in the end to decline from allowing "any weight to such flummery" (CP 2.34).
 It is hard to imagine a more profound thinker more profoundly misunderstanding another profound thinker and therein missing the deep affinity between himself and this other thinker.
 But, in my judgment, this is exactly what we witness here.

 Let us turn back directly to Peirce, in particular, to his account of autonomy or self-control.
 The ideal of self-control is, for him, "inseparably linked to that of self-criticism.
 "Now control," Peirce stresses, "may itself be controlled, criticism itself subjected to criticism; and ideally there is no obvious limit to the sequence" (CP 5.442).
 In an unpublished manuscript, he suggests: "if any criticism is beyond criticism (which may be doubted) it is the criticism of criticism itself" (MS 598, p.
 5).
 In its most embryonic (or nuclear) sense (that sense wherein the nucleolus or nucleus of rationality is identified), rationality as concretely felt in any process of genuine reasoning is at the very least "a sense of taking a habit, or disposition to respond to a given stimulus in a given kind of way" (CP 5.440).
 "But the secret of rational consciousness is not so much to be sought in the study of this one peculiar nucleolus, as [it is to be sought] in the review of the process of self-control in its entirety" (CP 5.440; emphasis added).
 The consideration of this process in its entirety extends to the deliberate cultivation of affective /186/ dispositions: when fully conceived, the ideal of self-control (an ideal evident in the conscientious adoption of a critical stance toward our epistemic, ethical, and aesthetic judgments) needs to be traced to its actual governance of human conduct.
 When traced to its operation in this context, what we discover is that the ultimate source of human normativity is (at least, for Peirce) the esthetically motivated cultivation of esthetically governing affections.